Establishing Custody For The Divorce Process in GA

 Temporary custody provides a measure of stability during the divorce process.
 Either parent can request a temporary custody hearing during the divorce.
 At the temporary custody hearing, a judge will issue custody, support and parenting time orders that will last only until trial, at which time final orders will be issued.

-Emergency Motions To Change Final Custody Orders
+Emergency Motions To Change Final Custody Orders in Georgia

 Once established, courts are generally reluctant to modify final custody orders.
 However, if you can demonstrate a substantial change in circumstances and that your child is in a situation detrimental to his or her well-being, it is possible to modify final custody orders.
 Such changed circumstances could include: